 In 2014, the Company completed 24,703 m of RC drilling, 167 m of auger drilling and 1,283 m of core drilling, including some geotechnical and sterilization drilling.

-In 2015, work focused on completing the 2015 FS, the Environmental and Social Impact Assessment ("ESIA") and related Resettlement Action Plan (RAP) without any further exploration drilling.
+In 2015, the Company focused on completing the 2015 FS, the ESIA and related RAP without any further exploration drilling.